jsenv/core/docs/testing/readme.md

 test done
 ```

-If jsenv executed that code, runtime would be stopped after `execution end` logs and `test done` would never happen.
+If jsenv executed that code, runtime would be stopped after "execution end" log and "test done" would never happen.